 Your hearing instrument supports the option of attaching a FM system.
-The FM system allows you to receive speech or audio signals directly to your hearing instrument with minimal background noise.
+The FM system allows you to receive speech or audio signals without background noise directly to your hearing instrument.

 The FM system consists of a small FM radio receiver which is attached onto the hearing instrument.
-When attached, the hearing instrument can receive audio signals directly from the other part of the FM system, namely a dedicated transmitter.
-The transmitter is a compact device that includes a microphone and is placed close to the speaker or the audio source.
+When attached, the hearing instrument can receive audio signals directly from the other part of the FM system, namely a dedicated radio transmitter.
+The transmitter is a compact (body-worn) device that includes a microphone and is placed close to the speaker or the audio source.